NV: 702-369-1188 | FL: 407-LIONESS

 The appraisal language in some policies typically reads as follows:

-If the appraisers fail to agree, they will submit their differences to the umpire.
-An itemized decision agreed to by two of these three will set the amount of loss.
-Such award shall be binding.
+If the Appraisers fail to agree, they will submit their differences to the Umpire.
+The Umpire decides which of the two Appraiser’s estimates they agree with, which sets the amount of loss.
+Such award by the Umpire shall be binding.

-Each party will pay its own appraiser and bear the other expenses of the appraisal and umpire equally.
+Each party will pay its own Appraiser fee and bear the other expense of the Umpire equally.